 3) Villages at Roll Hill (formerly Fay Apartments)

 For Ohioans, the name “Fay Apartments” brings to mind a blighted community.
 After a $36-million renovation and a name change, what is now “Villages at Roll Hill” looks forward to a better status while still providing affordable housing.
 However, it is still considered the poorest community in Cincinnati, with a median household income of only $7,328.

-There are always two sides to every city, and each neighborhood can evolve over the years, for better or for worse.
-Wherever you are in Cincinnati, it’s always wise to act prudently and practice safety.
-In the event that you get hurt in an accident through no fault of your own, you can always call The Fitch Law Firm for reliable legal help.
+There are always two sides to every city, and each neighborhood can evolve, for better or for worse.
+Wherever you are in Cincinnati, it’s always wise to act prudently and practice safety, however if you do happen to get injured in a car accident then it’s wise to consult with an experienced Cincinnati car accident lawyer as soon as you are able.

 The Cincinnati personal injury lawyers at The Fitch Law Firm will evaluate your motor vehicle accident case (or any other kind of injury case) at no charge, and ensure your rights to full and fair compensation are protected.
 Call The Fitch Law Firm today at (614) 963-2808 or email us for legal help.